ricebean-net/zplbox/README.md

 ## Quick Start
-### 1. Open Terminal and start html2zpl as Docker container:
+### 1. Start html2zpl as Docker container:
 ```shell
 docker run -p 8080:8080  ghcr.io/meixxi/html2zpl:main
 ```
-### 2. Create a test label using a second terminal:
+### 2. Creation of a test label:
-This example reference the test label 1 coming (see Test Lasbels below)
+This example reference the file test-label-1.html, pre-installed in the docker container.
+More about test labels you can find below.
 ```shell
 curl --request POST \
      --url http://localhost:8080/v1/html2zpl \